Oesterlund/GraFT/README.md

 ### GraFT Python library

-GraFT can also be as a library.
+GraFT can also be used as a library.
 For a concrete usage example, see `src/graft/example_run.py`.

 # Workflow